geovedi/book-notes/2022/the-myth-of-normal.notes.md

 ### Horticulture on the Moon: Parenting, Undermined
 - Introduction
-  - Author's background and experience in parenting.
+  - Maté's background and experience in parenting.
   - Significance of addressing parental stress and its effects on child development.
   - Mention of a newspaper article opposing the notion of letting babies cry themselves to sleep.
 - Parental Stress and Child Development